hitupy/git_github/README.md

 # git_github
-This is my practice git-github learning repo
+This is my practice git-github learning repo.
+Ignore it please.